My academic work here covers two aspects.

 First, I am interested in the kinds of theories, concepts and models used in the information sciences, and how theories are developed and used in the discipline.
 I have tried to examine conceptions of information in different domains, particularly philosophy, physics and biology, to see if lessons can be learnt, and useful insights gained, from this kind of comparison.
 This may mean drawing lessons for library/information science from ideas of information in the physical and biological sciences; but equally it may, and should, the work the other way, with LIS concepts informing other disciplines.

-I like the idea that Luciano Floridi’s Philosophy of Information, and information ethics, may be the best conceptual basis for the library/information disciplines, and that it may give a solid foundation for studying issues such as privacy, and ethical behaviour on the internet.
+I believe that Luciano Floridi’s Philosophy of Information, and his formulation of information ethics, may be the best conceptual basis for the library/information disciplines, and that it may give a solid foundation for studying the practical and ethical issues faced by the information professions.

 I am also interested in the information disciplines themselves, and how they are changing in response to new technologies and new information environments; in particular how they can respond to current issues of fake news, and the post-factual society.
 My studies include the kind of research carried out in the information sciences, and also education for the library/information disciplines.

 I use ideas derived from these studies in my teaching at CityLIS, where I lead the Research Methods and Communication course and the LIS Masters dissertation project, and contribute to a course on Foundations of Library and Information Science.

 Examples of my recent publications in this area are: